-If you have high blood pressure, diabetes, or high cholesterol, your doctor may advise you to keep your:
+If you have high blood pressure, diabetes, or high cholesterol, your doctor may advise you to:

-Some of the risk factors for heart disease that you CAN control are:
+Some controllable risk factors for heart disease are:

 Your doctor may prescribe medicine to treat CHD, high blood pressure, diabetes, or high cholesterol levels.
 These may include: